 Tofu.
 Use firm or extra firm tofu.
 It’s best to press it for 10-15 minutes.
 If you don’t have a tofu press, wrap tofu in a paper towel or kitchen towel and place it between 2 plates.
 Weigh the top plate with a heavy object to release excess moisture.
 Discard the liquid and then slice the tofu.

 Cornstarch.
 If you want crispy tofu, cornstarch is your secret ingredient.
 Tapioca starch, rice flour, or potato starch works well if you need a substitute.

 Panko breadcrumbs.
 Panko is hard breadcrumbs that you'll find in most grocery stores.
 Whole wheat panko can be challenging, but you can make your breadcrumbs by grinding toasted or dry bread.
 You can also use regular breadcrumbs if desired.

 Buffalo sauce.
 I used a prepared vegan Buffalo sauce.
-If you want to make your own, try the sriracha recipe we use for air fryer cauliflower wings.
+Try our spicy sriracha sauce recipe for air fryer spicy cauliflower wings if you want to make your own sauce.
 It’s easy to make and is a great substitute.

 Plant milk.
 Use unsweetened oat or almond milk.
 Soy milk works here too.
 I’ve tried this recipe using a flax egg, but plant milk is easier to manage, which is why I recommend using it.

 Please see the recipe card at the bottom of this post for the complete list of ingredients with measurements plus recipe instructions.

 You can easily create smaller tofu bites with a few extra knife cuts.
 Just cut the tofu strips in half or thirds for smaller tofu pieces.
 You can also make this same recipe and process using soy curls.
 Drain the excess water after rehydrating them and press out any excess moisture.